A Service view is a technical view that provides access to products managed by the service team, which can be an organization or a partner entity.

 the machine identity information

-the synthetic value or index of all the main aspect to take care (e.g. Connection, Presence of failures or anomalies, and any other relevant insight).
+the synthetic value or index of all the main aspects to take care (e.g. Connection, Presence of failures or anomalies, and any other relevant insight).

 the presence of alerts and pending actions.

-The Thing Details widget can be used to display the machine main information, such as:
+The Thing Details widget can be used to display the machine's main information, such as:

-Serial Number: the serial number uniquely identifying the machine, it can be helpful when dealing with the support and technicians.
+Serial Number: the serial number uniquely identifies the machine; it can be helpful when dealing with support and technicians.

 Product Model: the name of the product model.